Morton's neuroma: Surgery

 If non-surgical interventions fail, patients are commonly offered neurectomy, a surgery that involves removing the affected piece of nerve tissue.
 Postoperative scar tissue formation (known as stump neuroma) can occur in approximately 20–30% of cases, causing a return of neuroma symptoms.
 Neurectomy may be performed using one of two general methods.
 Making the incision from the dorsal side (the top of the foot) is the more common method but requires cutting the deep transverse metatarsal ligament that connects the third and fourth metatarsals in order to access the nerve beneath it.
 This results in exaggerated postoperative splaying of the third and fourth digits (toes) resulting from the loss of the supporting ligamentous structure.
 This has aesthetic concerns for some patients and possible, though unquantified, long-term implications for foot structure and health.
 Alternatively, making the incision from the ventral side (the sole of the foot) allows more direct access to the affected nerve without cutting other structures.
 However, this approach requires a greater post-operative recovery time in which the patient must avoid weight-bearing on the affected foot, because the ventral aspect of the foot is more highly enervated and impacted by pressure when standing.
 It also carries an increased risk of scar-tissue formation in a location that causes ongoing pain.
+However 95% of the patients after a decade didn`t regret having the surgery and felt a reduction in pain.

 When a patient has multiple neuromas in the same foot, the most common surgical approach is to remove them all using a single incision.

 Cryogenic neuroablation (also known as cryoinjection therapy, cryoneurolysis, cryosurgery or cryoablation) is a lesser-known alternative to neurectomy surgery.
 It involves the destruction of axons to prevent them from carrying painful impulses.
 This is accomplished by making a small incision (~3 mm) and inserting a cryoneedle that applies extremely low temperatures of between −50 °C to −70 °C to the nerve/neuroma, resulting in degeneration of the intracellular elements, axons and myelin sheath (which houses the neuroma) with wallerian degeneration.
 The epineurium and perineurium remain intact, thus preventing the formation of stump neuroma.
 The preservation of these structures differentiates cryogenic neuroablation from surgical excision and neurolytic agents such as alcohol.
 An initial study showed that cryoneuroablation is initially equal in effectiveness to surgery but does not have the risk of stump neuroma formation.

 An increasing range of procedures are being performed at specialist centers to treat Morton's neuroma under ultrasound guidance.
 Studies have examined the treatment of the condition with ultrasound-guided sclerosing alcohol injections, radiofrequency ablation and cryoablation.